nickyhajal/world-domination-summit/_content/faqs.md

 <b>Sorry, main stage tickets for WDS 2016 have sold out.
 But it's not too late to join us!</b>

 This year we're extending the WDS activities into the days before and after the main stage event and inviting even more people to participate in the WDS experience.
-Information about these activities, super-meetups, and a special "WDS Connect" ticket will be announced soon.

-Sign-up at the following page and we'll notify you when WDS Connect tickets become available: <a href="http://worlddominationsummit.com/register">WDS Connect Waiting List.</a>
+This new experience is called "WDS Connect."
+It <em>doesn't</em> include theater access, but it does allow you to attend special activities, your choice of hundreds of meetups, and even the spectactular closing party.

+<a href="/connect">Get your WDS Connect ticket now!</a>

+As with main-stage (now called WDS 360) tickets, all WDS Connect tickets are offered on a first-come, first-served basis.

 <!--Tickets for WDS are only offered two times a year, and they go quickly.
 There is no fast-track or secret process to get a ticket; they are all offered on a first-come, first-served basis.
 The best way to be informed of opportunities to register for next year is to join the 2016 <a href="http://worlddominationsummit.com/register">waiting list.</a>